uclaradio/uclaradio.com/README.md

 * Delete files that are not used anymore.
 It's okay, get rid of clutter
 * Follow an organized structure.
 Put things in the right directories

 We accept changes from both radio web members and from outside contributors.
-Note our [contributing guidelines](/docs/contributing-guidelines.md)
+Please note our [contributing guidelines](/docs/contributing-guidelines.md).